 To take full advantage of the ECR, you should be submitting this as soon as you are unable to enroll because a class is full.
 This helps us measure demand and allows us to work with the dept. to see how many more people can be accommodated.
 It also puts you on a list so that if there are any course updates, everyone on the survey will be notified and have insider information as to when new sections are opening, etc. Please note that filling this out is not a guarantee of enrollment, or that the department will be able to accommodate your request, but it gives you your best chance.
 Be sure you enroll and plan alternate course options available to you in case you do not get in.

-You must declare an area on my.engineering.ucla.edu (formerly Courseweb) and you must complete 3 courses from the listed choices under one area.
+You must declare an area on my.engineering.ucla.edu and you must complete 3 courses from the listed choices under one area.
 Courses selected can not be used to satisfy other major requirements and must be from an area outside your major department.
 To view the approved list, please click on the following link and select “Summary of Areas”: Technical Breadth Summary of Areas

 - Please note there is no mixing and matching within the approved areas.
 Students who wish to do so may file a petition for consideration at 6426 BH, however filing a petition does not guarantee approval.

+You do not declare this anywhere.
 You are required to complete three upper division Science and Technology courses (12 units), not used to satisfy any other requirements.